History of India (1947–present): 2025 Pahalgam attack

+Operation Sindoor

 In retaliation, the Indian Army and the Indian Air Force launched surgical strikes codenamed Operation Sindoor at terrorist hideouts in Pakistan on 7 May 2025 in response to the Pahalgam attack.
 A 4 day long battle lasted between India and Pakistan which ended with a ceasefire on 10 May 2025.

+Image of Operation Sindoor carried out by the Indian Armed Forces in response to the 2025 Pahalgam attack.

 On 21 July 2025, Jagdeep Dhankhar resigned as the Vice President of India due to health reasons.
 He is the first Vice President in independent India's history whose resignation triggered a midterm vice presidential election.

 In August 2025, Rahul Gandhi, the Leader of the Opposition in the Lok Sabha accused the Election Commission of India of a systemic voter list fraud ('vote chori) in connivance to the BJP in multiple elections.

 On 3 September 2025, the Indian Government announced GST reforms by reducing GST on many Indian goods to increase consumption and avoid the impact of Trump's tariffs on the Indian Economy.
 GST 2.0 rates were standardized, with uniform rates across the country namely 0% and 5% rate for Essential Goods & Services, 18% Standard rate, 40% rate for Luxury and Sin Goods which will be bought effective from 22 September 2025.
 With this change, the GST Structure was simplified with elimination of 12% and 28% GST rate slabs.

 On 9 September 2025, C. P. Radhakrishnan was elected as the 15th Vice President of India.
-He took his oath of office on 12 September 2025.
+He took his oath of office on 12 September 2025..

+On 10 November 2025, a car explosion took place near the Red Fort in Delhi which killed at least 15 people and injured at least 20 people.
+The Government of India termed the explosion as a terrorist attack and invoked provisions of the Unlawful Activities (Prevention) Act.